fschutt/azul/README.md

 }
 ```

-The `app_state.modify` is a only conveniece function that locks and unlocks your
+The `app_state.modify` is a only convenience function that locks and unlocks your
 data model.
 The `_drop` variable is necessary so that azul can see when the thread
 has finished and join it afterwards.